 Note that neither of these cameras have a mechanical shutter which is preferable for mapping.
 You’ll need to upgrade to the Phantom 4 Pro for that.

-Below is an example image from the Evo – you can check out the full image collection and orthomosaic here.
+Below is an example image from the Evo – you can check out the full dataset and orthomosaic here.

 And here’s a great example from the Mavic – for more images in this collection and their orthomosaic, you can find them here.
 Like I said, there are many people more well versed in photography than me who can probably comment on the quality of images for purposes other than mapping.